Wasim (actor): Personal life

 His wife, Parveen Ahmed Ruhi, died in 2003.
 They had a son and daughter.
 Their son, Dewan Fardun, is a barrister in England.
-Their daughter, Bushra Ahmed (born 23 July 1991), committed suicide on 4 June 2006, at the age of 14.
+Their daughter, Bushra Ahmed (born 23 July 1991), committed suicide on 4 June 2006, at the age of 14, by jumping off a balcony at her school after getting caught and being confronted for cheating on her test.
+Washim did not blame anyone for the death of his daughter.
 Wasim died from a number of health complications on 18 April 2021 at Shahabuddin Medical College Hospital, Dhaka, Bangladesh.